Head Sailing Coach

 Director of Sailing

-In 15 years of collegiate coaching, Ward has coached teams that have won seven National Championships and amassed twenty-seven podium (top 3) finishes at National Championship Regattas.
-At Team Race Nationals, Ward’s teams have finished in the top 3 in eight of the last ten years ( 3 -1sts, 4 – 2nds, 1 -3rd).
+In 23 years of collegiate coaching, Ward has coached teams that have won nine National Championships and amassed thirty-two podium (top 3) finishes at National Championship Regattas.
+At Team Race Nationals, Ward’s teams have finished in the top 3 in eight times ( 3 -1sts, 4 – 2nds, 1 -3rd).

 In 2008, Ward was named the US Olympic Committee National Coach of the Year for Sailing by the U.S. Olympic Sailing Committee.
 That same year, he had the honor of coaching Team USA at the 2008 Beijing Olympic Games (Laser).